kubernetes/test-infra/coverage/docs/design.md

 1. Developer submit new commit to an open PR on github
 2. Matching pre-submit prow job is started
 3. Test coverage profile generated
-4. Calculate coverage change against master branch.
+4. Calculate coverage changes.
 Compare the coverage file generated in this cycle against the most recent successful post-submit build.
 Coverage file for post-submit commits were generated in post-submit workflow
 5. Use PR data from github, git-attributes, as well as coverage change data calculated above, to produce a list of files that we care about in the line-by-line coverage report. produce line by line coverage html and add link to covbot report.
+Note that covbot is the robot github account used to report code coverage change results.
 6. Let covbot post presubmit coverage on github, under that conversation of the PR.
+7. When coverage threshold is enforced, block PR from merging by making this prow job 'required' and return with a code other than 0

 ##Post-submit workflow
 Produces & stores coverage profile for later presubmit jobs to compare against
 1. A PR is merged
 2. Post-submit prow job started
 3. Test coverage profile generated.
 Completion marker generated upon successful run.
+Both stored as prow artifacts.
+    - Completion marker is used by later pre-submit job when searching for a healthy and complete code coverage profile in the post-submit jobs

 ##Periodical workflow
 Produces periodical coverage result as input for TestGrid